yulio94/yulio94/README.md

 <br><br>

-I’m a software developer from Guatemala, currently working as a fullstack developer with Django and React.js, I like to be in constant learning and apply my knowledge in challenges that help other people in their work and growth.
+I’m a software engineer from Guatemala, currently working with technologies like Python, Django, JS and React.js.
+I like to be in constant learning and apply my knowledge in challenges that help other people in their work and growth.

-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Java and System architecture.
 - 👯 I’m looking to collaborate on open source projects.

 <!--
 **yulio94/yulio94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.